benroberts999/ampsci/doc/02b-writing_operators.md

 ## Creating your own operator

+Done in three steps (details below):

+1. **Write the operator class** -- derive from `TensorOperator`, implement `angularF()` and any needed overrides.
+2. **Add a static `generate()` factory** -- required for runtime lookup by name; without it the operator cannot be used from input files or by any module.
+3. **Register it** -- add a `Register<T>` entry in a `.cpp` file so ampsci discovers it at startup.

+By default, put everything in a single new `.cpp` file (class, `generate()`, and registration), dropped anywhere in the source tree -- no header needed.
+Split into `.hpp`/`.cpp` only if the class needs to be visible to other files (i.e., if we plan to add this to the core ampsci operator list).
+The `.cpp` file may also live outside the source tree (see "Built-in vs. external operators" below).

-Derive from \ref DiracOperator::TensorOperator and pass the operator properties to the base constructor, for example:
+First, derive from \ref DiracOperator::TensorOperator and pass the operator properties to the base constructor, for example:

 ```cpp
 class MyOperator : public DiracOperator::TensorOperator {